AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-optinout.md

 ## Opt in/out synchronization direction

-* <u>Disabled</u>: When this is selected, no opt in/out information will move from Adobe Campaign and Dynamics 365.
+* <u>Disabled</u>: When this is selected, no opt in/out information will move between Adobe Campaign and Dynamics 365.

-* <u>Unidirectional (Dynamics 365 to Campaign)</u>: This selection is used when you want Opt in/out data to flow from Adobe Campaign to Dynamics 365.
-The integration app will not let you define anything when this has been selected since you already have a workflow available to you that allow you to define how the data will flow in this direction.
-In this case, click the "Save" button, then on the Workflows page, and click to edit the "Dynamics 365 to Adobe  Campaign" workflow.
-In this workflow, you can edit the contacts/profile table mapping to identify how you want the data to map.
+* <u>Unidirectional (Dynamics 365 to Campaign)</u>: This selection is used when you want Opt in/out data to flow from Dynamics 365 to Adobe Campaign only.
+The integration application will not let you configure the flow in this screen; instead, click the "Save" button, and navigate to the  "Dynamics 365 to Adobe Campaign" workflow.
+In this workflow, you can edit the contacts/profile table mapping to identify how you want your Opt in/out fields to map.

-* <u>Unidirectional (Campaign to Dynamics 365)</u>: This selection will make visable the "Mappings" section.
-These inputs will allow you define which Adobe Campaign fields will map data to what fields in Dyhamics 365.
+* <u>Unidirectional (Campaign to Dynamics 365)</u>: This selection will make visible the "Mappings" section.
+These inputs will allow you define which Adobe Campaign fields will map data to what fields in Dynamics 365.
 This means that if you happen to manually update a value in Dynamics 365 then its value would be overwritten by the Adobe Campaign value if it happens to change.

 * <u>Bidirectional</u>:  This selection will make visible a section named "Mappings".
 These pairs will identify which fields in Dynamics 365 and Adobe Campaign will map to each other.
 Visit the page  [Manage data between Campaign and Dynamics 365](integrating/using/d365-acs-notices-and-recommendations.md) for more information about how Bidirectional Opt in/out works.